gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

 If any of the validation fails, the solution is rejected as an outlier (that is, no solution is provided).

+**Receiver Autonomous Integrity Monitoring (RAIM)**

+In addition to the solution validation described above, RAIM (receiver autonomous integrity monitoring) FDE (fault detection and exclusion) function can be activated.
+If the chi-squared test described above fails and the option `PVT.raim_fde` is set to $$ 1 $$, the implementation retries the estimation by excluding one by one of the visible satellites.
+After all of retries, the estimated receiver position with the minimum normalized squared residuals $$ \boldsymbol{\nu}^T \boldsymbol{\nu} $$ is selected as the final solution.
+In such scheme, an invalid measurement, which might be due to satellite malfunction, receiver fault or large multipath, is excluded as an outlier.
+Note that this feature is not effective with two or more invalid measurements.
+It also needs two redundant visible satellites, that means at least 6 visible satellites are necessary to obtain the final solution.

 ## Precise Point Positioning

 When the `PVT.positioning_mode` option is set to `PPP_Static` or ```PPP_Kinematic``` in the configuration file, a Precise Point Positioning algorithm is used to solve the positioning problem.
 In this positioning mode, the state vector to be estimated is defined as: